-Dr. Hojoon Choi (PhD, the University of Georgia) is an Assistant Professor in communication.
+Dr. Hojoon Choi (PhD, the University of Georgia) is an associate professor at the Valenti School of Communication.
 His concentration is advertising and his primary research fields are health and nutrition-related claims in advertising; negative celebrity information; cultural difference in communication; and eWOM behavior in social networking sites (SNSs).

 Dr. Choi’s research has been published in various leading advertising and health communication journals, including Journal of Business Research, International Journal of Advertising, Journal of Health Communication, Appetite, Journal of Promotion Management, Journal of Marketing Communications, and Journal of Current Issues and Research in Advertising.
 Broad theoretical and quantitative research knowledge is his research strength, whereas comprehensive marketing communication knowledge underlies his teaching abilities.